C-section or vaginal delivery :

 A scientific project of collective and shared research :

-• International in scope, it is composed of a consortium of 9 countries and an intervention area covering 4 target countries: Argentina, Burkina Faso, Thailand, Vietnam.
+• of international in scope, it is composed of a consortium of 9 countries and an intervention area covering 4 target countries: Argentina, Burkina Faso, Thailand, Vietnam.

-• It is financed by the European Commission (EC) and the World Health Organization (WHO)
+• financed by the European Commission (EC) and the World Health Organization (WHO)

 The team

 This project is carried out by an international and multidisciplinary team composed of health practitioners, researchers in social sciences and medical sciences.
 These specialists spread around the world bring to this project their knowledge and local studies in order to enrich and refine it over time.
-This team is grouped around Alexandre Dumont, scientific coordinator of the project.
+This team is led by Alexandre Dumont, scientific coordinator of the project.

 The deployment